 Take Specific Supplies With You

 We all know it is smart to take a knife, snacks like protein bars, as well as to take bottles of water with you on your journey.
 It is obvious to take a fire starter such as matches, a lighter, or a Ferra-Rod.
 Most even know it is right to take a flashlight with you and a light backpacking tent.
+Know how to use everything you take.
+You won’t be able to rely on someone else.

 What tends to get missed here are the little supplies that people do not always think about.
 The types we’re specifically referencing are things that people can use to better stay alive.
 One of those is water purification tablets.